 Only 20% of people pay more than $50 on streaming services

 Paying for cable is no longer considered the standard for watching TV but instead is perceived as a luxury add-on for most millennials.
-With Hulu offering episodes of broadcast TV a day after they come out and Amazon Prime Video streaming certain sports games live, the trend toward cutting the cord could become the norm.
+With Hulu offering episodes of broadcast TV a day after they come out and Amazon Prime Video and Paramount Plus streaming certain sports games live, the trend toward cutting the cord could become the norm.

 Major television providers have been losing millions of customers for years.
 In 2018, pay-TV providers lost 2.87 million net customers.
 By the third quarter of 2019, cable providers lost 4.5 million net subscribers so far that year.
 This loss reflects the level of competition that cable providers have with growing streaming services platforms.